egberts/egberts.github.io-src/content/articles/virtual-vim-functions.md

 3400-line ISC Bind9 vim syntax file and its lack of existance test.
-But nevermind that, trust me, you'll want this existance test as this is a serious timesaver and a debug-session-advoidance exercise here.
+But nevermind that, trust me, you'll want this existance test as this is a serious timesaver and a debug-session-avoidance exercise here.

 I actually prototyped the long-CSV-string approach for a bit and ran into a bit of a coding challenge early on with the overall design.
-I couldn't get a satisfactory breakout of a long CSV string into each individual group name so that an existance test of its group name can be performed against.
+I couldn't get a satisfactory breakout of a long CSV string into each individual group name so that an existence test of its group name can be performed against.
 StackOverflow to the rescue!

 ```vim